A cash individual savings account (ISA) is a type of savings account where you don’t have to pay tax on any of the interest you earn on your money.

 Before you open a cash ISA it’s worth checking the rates offered by other types of savings account to make sure you’re getting the highest interest rate possible on your money.

 You can earn up to £1,000 in interest each year in any type of savings account without paying tax, thanks to the personal savings allowance (this drops to £500 if you’re a higher rate taxpayer and there’s no personal savings allowance if you’re an additional rate taxpayer).
-Unless you have a very large savings balance, this means your returns will usually be tax-free anyway.
-For example, if you put your money into a savings account paying 1.2%, you’d have to have a balance of more than £83,000 for the interest you earn this year to exceed the PSA, or more than £41,500 if you’re a higher rate taxpayer.
+If you only have a small savings balance, this means your returns will usually be tax-free anyway.

 A cash ISA could also be attractive if you are considering transferring it to a stocks and shares ISA in the future, but don’t want to invest right now.
-By using a cash ISA, you can make use of your annual allowance each year, which allows you to transfer to an investment ISA at some point in the future when you are ready to invest.
-Finally, it’s also worth noting that the personal savings allowance was only introduced recently, and so there is always a chance that a future government might remove this tax incentive.
-No one can predict the future, but protecting money in an ISA wrapper may offer protection against such an eventuality – and if you don’t use your annual allowance, you lose it and won’t be able to move more than £20,000 a year into an ISA in future.
+By using a cash ISA, you can make use of your annual allowance each year, which allows you to transfer to an investment ISA at some point in the future if and when you are ready to invest.

 If you’re not sure whether a cash ISA is right for you, or whether a different type of ISA might be more suitable, you may want to consider seeking professional financial advice.
 You can find a local financial advisor on VouchedFor* or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you.